Portable toilet: Chemical toilets

-A chemical toilet collects human excreta in a holding tank and uses chemicals to minimize the odors.
-These chemicals may either mask the odor or contain biocides that hinder odor-causing bacteria from multiplying, keeping the smell to a minimum.
-Chemical toilets include those on plane and trains (although many of these are now vacuum toilets), as well as much simpler ones.
+A chemical toilet collects human waste in a holding tank and uses chemicals to minimize the odors.
+Most portable toilets use chemicals in this way and therefore are considered chemical toilets.
+The chemicals may either mask the odor or contain biocides that hinder odor-causing bacteria from multiplying, keeping the smell to a minimum.

+Enclosed portable toilets

+Enclosed portable chemical toilets are widely used for crowds at festivals, and for worksites without permanent toilets, such as early stages of construction and remote worksites.

+On planes and trains, some toilets are chemical toilets, and others are vacuum toilets.

 Portable camping toilets

-A simpler type of portable toilet may be used in travel trailers (caravans, camper vans) and on small boats.
-They are also referred to as "cassette toilet" or "camping toilet", or under brand names that have become generic trademarks.
-The Oxford English Dictionary lists "Porta Potti" ("with arbitrary respelling") as "A proprietary name for: a portable chemical toilet, as used by campers", and gives mostly American examples from 1968.
-The OED gives this proprietary name a second meaning, "a small prefabricated unit containing a toilet, designed for easy transportation and temporary installation esp. outdoors", which Wikipedia covers under chemical toilet.

-The other name common in British English is "Elsan", which dates back to 1925.
-According to the Camping and Caravanning Club, "Today you will often see campsites refer to their Chemical Disposal Points as Elsan Disposal Points because of the history and popularity of the brand."
-The Canal and River Trust uses both brand names, in lieu of any unbranded term.

-One colloquialism for these simple toilets is the "bucket and chuck it" system, although in fact they no longer resemble an open bucket (see bucket toilet).
-These are designed to be emptied into sanitary stations connected to the regular sewage system.
-These toilets are not to be confused with the types that are plumbed in to the vehicle and need to be pumped out at holding tank dump stations.
+A portable camping toilet has a seat and a small waste tank.
+Adding a packet of chemicals to the waste tank reduces odors and bacteria, until the waste can be dumped at an appropriate facility.
+They are used in camping, travel trailers, caravans, and camper vans.
+They may also be used on small boats which lack a built-in marine toilet.

+WAG bags

+Waste aggregation and gelling (WAG) bags have a gel to immobilize liquid waste and surround solid waste in a plastic bag, which is then put in the trash.
+They are used in the US Army and in wilderness.

+They can be used to line a bucket, with a toilet-seat lid, and are required for Utah river trips.

 Urine-diversion dehydration toilets

 Portable urine-diversion dehydration toilets are self-contained dry toilets sometimes referred to as "mobile" or "stand-alone" units.
 They are identifiable by their one-piece molded plastic shells or, in the case of DIY versions, simple plywood box construction.
-Most users of self-contained UDDTs rely upon a post-treatment process to ensure pathogen reduction.
+Most users of self-contained UDDTs rely upon a collection agency or a post-treatment process to ensure pathogen reduction.
 This post-treatment may consist of long-term storage or addition to an existing or purpose-built compost pile or some combination thereof.
-A post-treatment step is unnecessary in the case of very modest seasonal use.

-Others
+The necessity of a post-treatment step hinges upon the frequency and volume of use.
+For instances of infrequent or very modest seasonal use, a post-treatment phase might be deemed unnecessary due to the lower accumulation of waste, simplifying the overall disposal process.

+Container-based sanitation refers to a collection system which regularly replaces full containers with empty containers, and disposes of the waste.

+Commode chair

-A commode chair (a chair enclosing a chamber pot) is a basic portable toilet that was used, for example, in 19th-century Europe.
+A commode chair (a chair enclosing a chamber pot) is a basic portable toilet that is used next to a bed (bedside commode) for people with limited mobility.
+Before indoor toilets, it was used world-wide as an indoor alternative to an outhouse.